yugasun/site/content/intro/quick-start.md

 This quick start will take you through the basics of using the Serverless Framework.

-We'll cover:
+We will:
-- how to create and deploy a service with an HTTP endpoint
+- create and deploy a service with an HTTP endpoint
-- how the serverless event model works (and we'll add some dynamic logic to our endpoint)
+- cover how the serverless event model works
+- add some dynamic logic to our endpoint
-- how to use the Framework to provision a database that will persist state between requests
+- use the Framework to provision a database that will persist state between requests
-- some basic operations with Serverless
+- discuss some basic operations with Serverless

 The quick start is aimed at teaching you the key components of Serverless.
 If you would prefer a walkthrough to build a project, check out these tutorials: